mawerty/Is-Prime/README.md

 Q: How does the optimized implementation work?<br />
 A: Thecoderunsfasterwhentherearenouselessspacesandnewlines.

-## The algorithm has been implemented in the following languages:
+## The algorithm has been implemented in the following languages

 - ABPLWNL
 - Ada